Team Managers: Tatiana Nadyseva (Berlin) and Kim Thelwell (New Jersey)

 3. Congressional Outreach: Everyone volunteering for The Borgen Project participates in basic advocacy and contacts their congressional leaders weekly.
 Congressional offices tally how many times they are contacted about each issue, so your emails and calls matter!
 You should get in the habit of emailing your congressional leaders from here.
 It is very simple and remembers your information so each week you’ll only have to choose a new piece of legislation and the site will fill in your letter for you.
 We notice if you don’t email your congressional leaders, so please do.

 4. Fundraising: Our funding levels determine our impact levels.
 It’s that simple.
 Like weekly calls to congress, everyone who is part of the team steps up and participates in fundraising.
 Bookmark the fundraising ideas page and start planning your campaign.
-You’ll want to hit the $500 minimum raise within the first 6 weeks of your internship.

 5. Training and Orientation: Attend training and orientation meetings the first Monday of your internship, at 9am PST.